 - an activities statement that outlines current duties and responsibilities (if candidate currently holds an Harvard Chan School appointment)

-- Financial information including: proposed salary/increase, costing strings, and fringe.
+- supporting financial information including: proposed salary/increase, costing strings, and fringe.

 Once the above items are assembled into a single PDF document by the department administrator, it should be submitted to Philip Kret (90 Smith Street, 1st Floor) approximately three weeks before a meeting of the Research Scientist Review Committee.
 A schedule of the Research Scientist Review Committee meetings is available online.

 Once an appointment has been approved by the Research Scientist Review Committee, the person being appointed will be asked to sign a letter of agreement.
 In addition, the department administrator will need to submit the appropriate payroll forms (I-9 Form, Glacier) and Wasabi personnel action(s).